rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     All good!

-# Send email automatically on startup
+# Send email automatically on startup with a Python script (DEPRECATED: not recommended, instead use `sendmail`)

-**Note: this might be done using `sendmail`.
-Please refer to section *Configure a local SMTP email server* below.**

 1. Download [https://github.com/rpellerin/python-mailer](https://github.com/rpellerin/python-mailer).
 The instructions given right below are the same as those you'll find at this URL.
 2. Install Python 3 (see instructions in [https://github.com/rpellerin/dotfiles/blob/master/README.md](https://github.com/rpellerin/dotfiles/blob/master/README.md) for the latest version or simply do `apt install python3` as root).